desihub/desidocker/README.md

 sudo systemctl start docker.service
 ```
 If you are using a different Linux distribution on your instance,
-refer to the offician instructions to install [Docker Engine for Linux](https://docs.docker.com/engine/install/) instead.
+refer to the official instructions to install [Docker Engine for Linux](https://docs.docker.com/engine/install/) instead.

 ### Step 5.
 Running the image